These questions and answers provide more details about the purpose and operation of the Affiliate Investment Pool.

 Does that mean we have our own account with an investment manager?

 No. Money from the participating jurisdictions is grouped with the World Church’s investments to create a pool of funds.
 The World Church contracts with the investment managers to provide the services required to invest this pool of funds.

 Who is watching over these funds for the Church and the participants?

 The Presiding Bishopric appoints an Investment Committee to assist with this work.
 The Chair of the committee coordinates the work of a professional investment consultant and professional institutional investment managers.

 Who is on the Investment Committee and what does the committee do?

-Currently the Investment Committee is comprised of nine church members and two Graceland University representatives who have experience in institutional investing.
-This group meets quarterly with the Presiding Bishopric, our investment consultant, and our investment managers.
+Currently the Investment Committee is comprised of nine church members and three Graceland University representatives who have experience in institutional investing.
+This group meets at least once a year and up to quarterly with the Presiding Bishopric, our investment consultant, and our investment managers.
 They receive quarterly written reports from the consultant and managers and make recommendations to the Presiding Bishopric.

 What does the investment consultant do for the committee?

 Representatives of the independent investment consultant firm meet with the committee and Presiding Bishopric quarterly.
 They provide counsel and direction on investment manager selection and asset allocation as well as performance evaluation.
 Asset allocation has proven to be the single most important guideline in managing funds.
 The consultant also provides a tactical asset allocation service for the portfolio.